evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/11-design-principles.md

 # Key Takeaways

-- The Coach Portal adopts a professional-first design philosophy that prioritizes productivity, clarity and trust.
+- The Nutritionist Portal adopts a professional, evidence-based design language that prioritizes clarity, usability and scientific credibility.
-- Consistent visual language, contextual interactions and explainable AI create a cohesive user experience across all workspaces.
+- Every interface is built upon consistent visual, interaction and accessibility principles that reduce cognitive load and improve productivity.
-- Accessibility, responsiveness and reusable design assets ensure that the platform remains scalable and maintainable as it evolves.
+- AI interactions are transparent, explainable and always subject to professional review, reinforcing trust in intelligent recommendations.
-- Design governance guarantees that future features preserve the identity and quality standards of the EVOXA ecosystem.
+- Shared design principles ensure consistency across all EVOXA portals while allowing nutrition-specific workflows and visualizations to evolve independently.

 ---